konsti219/tapebot/README.md

 - !kick

 For further information use the !help command when the bot is running or check the [command].js file in commands/[group]/ .
+Also there is already a Procfile for using this with Heroku.

 Setup
 -----